-2. Prepare the onions.
-Cut the onions in half and peel away the outer skin.
-With a sharp knife slice the onion finely.
-Place the butter and a little cooking oil into the frying pan and set over a medium heat.
-Once the butter has melted and warmed through add the sliced onions to the frying pan.
-Reduce the heat under the frying pan and cook the onions slowly.
-You don’t want them to colour or become crisp, you’re aiming for them to become translucent and soft.
-This may take around 15 minutes.
-Move the onions around periodically as they cook.
+- Thinly slice 1-2 red onions.
+Place a knob of butter and 2 tsp of oil into the frying pan and set over a medium heat.
+Add the sliced onions to the frying pan.
+Reduce the heat and cook the onions slowly until translucent and soft about 15 minutes.
 Once cooked tip onto a sheet of kitchen roll to absorb the excess oil.

-3. Meanwhile, make the pastry.
-Place the flour, salt, chilled butter and Trex into a good sized bowl.
-Use a knife to cut the fat into small pieces coating it in flour as you do so.
-Rub the fat into the flour between your thumb and finger tips, until the mixture resembles breadcrumbs.
-Make a well in the centre of the breadcrumbs and add the water, a little at a time.
+- Make a well in the centre and add the water, a little at a time.
 Using a rounded pallet knife, or similar, cut through the mixture to make a dough.
 You may not need all of the water.
-Bring the dough together and shape into a ball and flatten into a disc.
+Bring the dough together with your hands and shape into a ball and flatten into a disc.
 Wrap in cling film and place into the fridge for 30 minutes to chill.

-7. Finish the pie.
-Using a pastry brush, paint the edge of the pastry with a little milk.
-Use a rolling pin to lift the rolled out pastry and lay over the filled pie plate.
-Use your hands to gently apply pressure to secure the pastry lid to the base.
-Trim away the excess pastry.
-Use your thumb and two forefingers to crimp the edge of the pie.
-Paint the top of the pastry with milk.
-Cut an air whole in the centre of the pie.
+- Using a pastry brush, paint the edge of the pastry with a little milk.
+Use a rolling pin to lift the rolled out pastry and lay over the filled pie plate. gently press the edges together to seal and trim away the excess pastry.
+Brush the top with a little milk and cut a small slit in the middle to allow steam to escape.

-8. Bake.
-Place the pie in the oven and bake for 30 – 35 minutes until the pastry is cooked through and a beautiful golden colour.
-You may need to rotate the pie half way through the bake.
+- Bake the pie in the oven and bake for 30 – 35 minutes until the pastry is cooked through and a beautiful golden colour.
+You may need to rotate the pie halfway through the bake.
 Remove from the oven once cooked and allow to cool for 5 minutes before cutting into it and serving.